-I set her up with the spiraliser and she got to work with the courgettes, while I made the pesto.
+I set her up with the Spiralizer and she got to work with the courgettes, while I made the pesto.

-I use this Spiralizer and it’s about £20, so easy to use and clean that it’s worth every penny.
+I use this Spiralizer.
+It’s inexpensive and so easy to use and clean that it’s worth every penny.

 It was so easy, just a case of adding everything into the food processor and blending it.
 The only extra step I had, was to toast the pine nuts in a frying pan until they were slightly browned (you could even buy pre-toasted pine nuts to eliminate this step).